11 ways to tell when the apps are winning

 3. You’ve deleted photos of your family so you could keep your good nudes.

-Memories are precious, but phone memory is priceless.
+Like memories, good nudes are precious… but phone memory is priceless.
 Who knows when you’ll find that perfect angle again?

 4. You’ve spent more time taking photos in your bathroom than you have showering.